dart-lang/site-www/src/content/effective-dart/design.md

 <a id="avoid-mixing-in-a-class-that-isnt-intended-to-be-a-mixin"></a>
 ### PREFER defining a pure `mixin` or pure `class` to a `mixin class`

-{% include 'linter-rule-mention.md', rules:'prefer_mixin' %}
+{% render 'linter-rule-mention.md', rules:'prefer_mixin' %}

 Dart previously (language version [2.12](/guides/language/evolution#dart-2-12) to [2.19](/guides/language/evolution#dart-2-19)) allowed any class that